nsrr/mecp2zz-documentation/pages/README.md

 ## Data overview

-The [EDF files](:files_path:/EDF_Files) contain the raw data which include 2 EEG channels, and 1 EMG channel.
-Data was converted from a proprietary digital format (.rhd) to European Data Format (.edf) file using custom software and digitized at 250 Hz.
-Data was then further analyzed and scored using VitalRecorder acquisition software (SleepSign for Animal, Kissei Comtec Co., LTD, Nagano, Japan).
-EEG and EMG data were high and low band pass filtered at 0.05 and 50 Hz and 15 and 30 Hz, respectively with a Notch filter set to 60 Hz.EEG power analysis was conducted from EEG spectra analysis of 0.5 - 50 Hz.
-The [CSV files](:files_path:/CSV_Files) provided contain scored every scored epoch along with spectral information for the entire 48 hours.
+The RHD2000 amplifier Intan system recorded the raw EEG and EMG data in (.rhd) format.
+Data was then converted to [European Data Format (.edf) files](:files_path:/EDF_files) using custom software digitalized at 250 Hz.
+Initially, files were scored using deep-neuronal network algorithm SPINDLE (Miladinović et al., 2019) and then collected in CSV format for manual verification using SleepSign software (Kissei Comtec America, INC).
+EEG and EMG data were high and low band pass filtered at 0.05 and 50 Hz and 15 and 30 Hz, respectively with a Notch filter set to 60 Hz.
+EEG power analysis was conducted from EEG spectra analysis of 0.5- 50 Hz.
+The [CSV files](:files_path:/CSV_files) provided contain every scored epoch along with spectral information for the entire 48 hours.

 The [Mecp2ZZ_Annotated_DataCollectionForm (XLSX) file](:files_path:/) provides contextual information about the mice and EDF/CSV filenames.